-I was able to pick up simple phrases that I could remember and reuse for later conversation with people.
-Also, I was able to understand the context in how grammar was used in French.
+I was able to pick up simple phrases that I could remember and reuse for a later conversation with people.
+Also, I was able to understand the context of how grammar was used in French.
 Plus learn about real French places and regions.

 The best of all it was fun and entertaining.

 I would lose myself in these stories and their vivid settings, this is immersion at its best.
 I’d later move on to watching cartoons in French.